REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Proposed Method

 \subsubsection{Space-domain integration}

-Space-domain integration is dependent on feedback block whose inner structure is based on ConvLSTM\cite{ConvLSTM} as illustrated in Fig.4.
-An LSTM cell uses multiple gates to control information saving, discarding and merging, and finally uses hidden states to pass feedback through iterations.
-We briefly presents the connections between gates in it as:
+Space-domain integration is dependent on a feedback block whose inner structure is based on ConvLSTM\cite{ConvLSTM}, as illustrated in Fig. 4.
+An LSTM cell uses multiple gates to control information saving, discarding , merging, and finally uses hidden states to pass feedback through iterations.
+We briefly present the connections between gates in the LSTM cell as followings: